johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Oil and Wells by Operator Results.PNG?raw=true" width="50%" height="50%">

 ## What Operator has Produced the Most Oil for their Well Count?
+Displaying results with Plotly bar chart.
 Producing more oil with less wells likely translates into better project level economics (and better investments).

 <img src="/images/EDA/Oil Per Well by Operator.PNG?raw=true" width="50%" height="50%">